 Without the parents’ knowledge, they may make contact with a child, gain their trust, then start taking advantage of them.
 For example, they may ask them to send photos of themselves naked or in a state of undress.
 Once they have those pictures, they can use them to force or blackmail a child into sending or doing more, threatening to share or expose the photos if they don’t do as they’re told.
 This is very difficult, but there are things parents can do to help prevent it happening.

 A good thing to think about when you’re talking to your child about online safety are the ‘3R’s’:

 - Recognise – help them to learn to recognise when something doesn’t seem right.
 For example, you could talk about when something seems too good to be true, or makes them feel uncomfortable.

 - Reject – help them to have the confidence to reject a friend request, or a request for information about them or photos.
 They don’t have to accept requests just to be polite.

 - Report – encourage them to talk to you or another trusted adult if anything seems off.

 There are a number of things you can do to help keep your child safer online.

-Parental controls help to manage the type of content they see, who they can interact with and when they can go online.
-Our page on protecting your child online has more information about how to set these up.
+- Parental controls help to manage the type of content they see, who they can interact with and when they can go online.
+Our page on setting parental controls has more information about this.